Recently, I’ve been thinking about how different things are; how things have changed compared to the past.

 These factors - the viability of niche businesses and that profitable software can be created remotely - lead to a very interesting possible lifestyle choice.
 The Digital Nomad.

-A Digital Nomad is someone who produces software whilst moving from place to place.
-(They don’t have to just produce software - any remote digital business is applicable) They work from coffee shops, beaches, hotels, wherever.
+A Digital Nomad is someone who works remotely using the internet whilst moving from place to place.
+Any remote worker is applicable - they could own their own business, do consultancy online, write books, or publish online as a lifestyle blogger on platforms like YouTube.
+They work from coffee shops, beaches, hotels, wherever.
 They aren’t tied down to a specific city and can move on as they please.
 They may rent their own office space, or work at a co-working area.

 Digital Nomads have much more freedom than the average person.
 Because they run their own business, they can choose what to work on and when to work on it.